 This article is not meant to be all-inclusive or a substitute for legal advice from a licensed attorney in your own jurisdiction.
 If you are involved in a legal matter and have questions, you should contact a competent attorney in your own jurisdiction.

 View our weekly legal articles by The Luna Law Firm – Family Law Blog.
 View a full listing of The Luna Law Firm Areas of Practice.
-Contact the Luna Law Firm today 775-329-1000 to schedule a consultation to discuss your Nevada family law matter.
+Contact the Luna Law Firm today 775-329-1000 to schedule a consultation to discuss your Nevada family law or divorce matter.